5 reasons Nevis might be your next favourite Caribbean island

-The Nevis Mango & Food Festival, a 3-day culinary extravaganza that takes places each July, is well worth adding to your calendar.
+The Nevis Mango & Food Festival, a 3-day annual culinary extravaganza in July is well worth adding to your calendar.
 In between dining on mango-themed fare, you’ll get to meet celebrity chefs such as Natasha Corrett and even Iron Chef UK, Judy Joo, who helms Jinjuu Restaurant in London and Hong Kong.

 Read more about what to eat and drink in Nevis in my article The Best Places to Eat on the Island of Nevis for Travel Age West

 Interest in Nevis is booming due to the smash Broadway hit “Hamilton”, a musical that tells the story of the Nevis-born Alexander Hamilton, a Founding Father of the United States.
 But although growing interest might prompt price increases, for now, island still offers excellent value.
-For example, while there are loads of beautiful luxury properties to choose from, including the dreamy Relais & Châteaux member the Montpelier Plantation and Beach, you can also rent a modest sea view room at a guest house in historic Charlestown for just $45 a night or get a cottage all to yourself for $80 a night.
-Check out these budget options at Explore Nevis.
+For example, while there are loads of beautiful luxury properties to choose from, including the dreamy Relais & Châteaux member the Montpelier Plantation and Beach, you can also rent a modest sea view room at a guest house in historic Charlestown.

 Charlestown is the island’s capital and is small, walkable and still-authentic, not overrun with duty free shops or fast-food outlets.
 The leafy town square is circled by a fine selection of 18th and 19th century Georgian-style buildings with wooden second stories built above stone foundations.
 Nearby, several historic churches, the childhood home of Alexander Hamilton (now a museum) and the Market Place make for an interesting way to spend several hours.

-Further afield, another affordable option is Oualie Beach Resort, a 3.5 star beachfront collection of 32 low-rise Caribbean-style cottages, offering rates beginning at $166 USD per night.
+Further afield, another affordable option is Oualie Beach Resort, a 3.5 star beachfront collection of 32 low-rise Caribbean-style cottages, offering reasonable rates .
 These pastel-hued cottages feature screened verandas as well as direct access to one of the nicest swimming beaches.
 The location isn’t as private as Nisbet Plantation Beach Club ( the water-taxi as well as several other boats depart from the dock at Oualie Beach) but the onsite restaurant is a happening place offering live music and dancing on Tuesday nights.

 I was fortunate to have been invited to stay at the beautiful Nisbet Plantation Inn, a sprawling beachfront property that’s ideal for those who love history and luxury.
-It’s also great value.
-Summer rates for 2017 begin at $495 a night for a standard room, a rate that applies to two guests and includes full breakfast, afternoon tea and gourmet dinner.
 Suites feature wifi, AC, a refrigerator with mini-bar, coffee/tea maker, bathrobes and more, all of which adds up to a luxury stay.
 Complimentary airport transfers from St. Kitts (SKB) or Nevis (NEV) airports are also included for stays of 5 nights or more.

 Or, if you’re looking for something more swanky and private, the spa at the Four Seasons Resort Nevis offers one of the Caribbean’s most stunning settings.
 The treatment rooms are located within a meandering collection of spa cottages tucked beneath the palms and are just steps to a luxurious soaking pool with soothing warm waters.
-The spa treatment of choice is a Nevis Naturally Massage featuring herbs and botanicals harvested from the spa’s organic garden.
+The spa treatment of choice at the Four Seasons Resort Nevis is their signature Nevis Naturally Massage featuring herbs and botanicals harvested from the spa’s organic garden.